AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 # Enhancing Diabetic Retinopathy Detection with CNN-Based Models: A Comparative Study of UNET and Stacked UNET Architectures

-This repository compares the performance of UNET and Stacked UNET architectures for diabetic retinopathy detection / segmentation tasks.
+This repository compares the performance of UNET and Stacked UNET architectures for diabetic retinopathy segmentation tasks using CNN-based models.
+The project is organized into separate experiment folders for single UNET vs stacked UNET and includes notebooks plus exported metrics.

 ## Repository Structure